RachWalm/spelling-game/README.md

 All detected bugs were solved.

 ### Human Errors

+Many spelling mistakes, all rectified.

+Due to unfamiliarity with some of the syntax and functions that are available, there was a great deal of experimentation that took place to get the correct function or syntax that output my anticipated results.

 One error that required the assistance of the tutors at code institute was that an event listener was calling 'handleKeys' function where it appeared that an input was occurring twice.
 After watching many tutorials and trying various fixes nothing worked when I changed the function.
 The tutor quickly spotted I was calling the function in the handleKeys function and right at the top of the code when I was calling the 'handleKeys' function.
 Unfortunately, I had got too focused on the function to look at whole code.
 This is a learning experience to take a look at the whole process, not just what you are currently doing.